syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 You can also use [Syncfusion Reference Manager](https://help.syncfusion.com/wpf/visual-studio-integration/visual-studio-extensions/add-references) to refer the scheduler's dependent assemblies.

-The following steps can be used to construct a WPF application with SfSchedule control:
+The following steps can be used to construct a WPF application with scheduler control:

 ## Create a project
-In Visual Studio, create a new WPF project to show the features of the `SfSchedule` control and add the following namespace to the added assemblies.
+In Visual Studio, create a new WPF project to show the features of the scheduler control and add the following namespace to the added assemblies.

 Assembly: Syncfusion.SfSchedule.WPF